 Attendance - If you do not attend class you are missing some very valuable information.
 Test will include both textbook material and anything mentioned in class.
+There will be a sign in and sign out sheet for each class.
 You are allowed two absences.